 Three questions for: José Ángel Salazar

-In September, we welcomed José Ángel Salazar as the very first Director of Music of El Sistema Greece.
+In September, we welcomed José Ángel Salazar as the very first Artistic Director of el Sistema Greece.
 Hailing from Caracas, the talented conductor and violinist - alumni of the Venezuelan El Sistema - has already attracted widespread critical acclaim and media attention from the likes of LA Times and the Guardian.
 Having worked with the Dream Orchestra in Sweden as well as with communities of children from disadvantaged backgrounds, José Ángel’s contribution to our project is essential.
 But how does he think about it all?
 What does he like about his new life in Athens?
 We asked him to find out.

 Now that you’re “settled in”, what are the challenges and things you’re looking forward the most?

-I am still in the process of knowing all classes and extension of ESG, but I must tell that everyday I learn something new frm this project and new ideas to develop come into my mind.
+I am still in the process of knowing all classes and extension of ESG, but I must tell that everyday I learn something new from this project and new ideas to develop come into my mind.
 My main goals in the artistic direction is to bring people together and building the necessary organizational and pedagogical structures to work towards the same objectives, which are the use of music education and choral/orchestral training to foster social integration and development, as well as promote collective musical training of the best quality for the children and youth, no matter the backgrounds.
 I am very looking forward to collaborate and ease the ideas for expanding El Sistema's philosophy and methodology all over Athens and other cities of Greece, and inspiring other countries to create and adapt models of El Sistema, and thus accomplish Jose Antonio Abreu's last dream, "to have a global Sistema with orchestras and choirs all over the planet".

 You’ve worked with children and youth from disadvantaged backgrounds before, how has your previous experience shaped you and how is it different this time?